Faculty & Staff

 This 90 minute interactive training session will highlight the state of mental health issues on campus, and provide practical language and concrete steps that faculty and staff members can utilize to assist students experiencing mental health related issues.
 Presenters will also identify existing campus resources that support faculty and staff in responding to students.

-Contact Matt Hanson, Senior Psychologist, Student Counseling Services at 612-624-3323 or email at firstname.lastname@example.org to schedule training or for more information.
-See training details: Responding to Student in Distress.
+Contact Emily O’Hara, LICSW, Office for Student Affairs Care Manager, (612-625-2517), firstname.lastname@example.org to schedule a training or for more information.
+See training details: Responding to Students in Distress: The 4R’s.